-Finally, Eden Dao is an emerging supply-focused project, specifically focused on channelling capital the development of carbon dioxide removal projects.
+Finally, Eden Dao is an emerging supply-focused project, specifically focused on channelling capital into the development of carbon dioxide removal projects.
 One means of achieving this is via the DRM Syndicate, where individuals can contribute to the collective purchase of permanent removal credits from Patch.io.

 ✅ Reduce complexity and increase access to revenue

 Other projects are emerging that use web3 platforms to bring project developers closer to other VCM actors, streamlining the process of bringing quality credits to market.

 Open Forest Protocol (OFP) is developing a blockchain-based, global community of forestation project operators, validators and funding partners.
 It aims to become the world’s first communal verification platform for forestation projects, bringing transparency and credibility to a streamlined market place.

 This benefits project developers by creating access to affordable, easy-to-use MRV, which can be verified by the OFP community.
 This then creates opportunities to sell high-quality, data-backed credits to potential investors also using the OFP platform in an efficient way.

 OFP are a partner of the Center for International Forestry Research (CIFOR) and currently involve 27 project developers.
 They recently signed a pact with Ivory Coast to work with local communities to sustainably reforest and restore 5,067 hectares of degraded forest land.